m-tremba/bqskit/README.md

-# Berkeley Quantum Synthesis Toolkit (BQSKit) PAM Variants
+# BQSKit Fork - PAM Variants

 This fork of BQSKit implements variants of Permutation-Aware Mapping (PAM [1].